arenarium-dev/arenarium-maps/README.md

 TODO:

-Add separate libre makers for circle and marker because of zindex Set marker displaed false when out of bounds
+Add circle and loading content callback
 Add a test for thresholds output